PPT: Pretraining with Pseudo-Labeled Trajectories for Motion Forecasting: Acknowledgments

-This work was supported by the ANR grant MultiTrans (ANR-21-CE23-0032).
+{This work was supported by the ANR grant MultiTrans (ANR-21-CE23-0032).
 This work was performed using HPC resources from GENCI-IDRIS (Grant 2023-GC011015459).
-This research received the support of EXA4MIND project, funded by a European Union's Horizon Europe Research and Innovation Programme, under Grant Agreement N°101092944.
+This research received the support of EXA4MIND project, funded by a European Union’s Horizon Europe Research and Innovation Programme, under Grant Agreement N°101092944.
 Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Commission.
 Neither the European Union nor the granting authority can be held responsible for them.
+We also acknowledge EuroHPC Joint Undertaking for awarding the project ID EHPC-REG-2024R02-210 access to Karolina, Czech Republic.}